NeurodataWithoutBorders/nwb-overview/docs/source/tools/neo/neo.rst

-:ref:`analysistools-neo` Neo is a Python package for working with electrophysiology data in Python, together with support for reading and writing a wide range of neurophysiology file format (see the `list of supported formats <https://neo.readthedocs.io/en/stable/io.html?highlight=NWBIO#module-neo.io>`_).
+:ref:`analysistools-neo` Neo is a Python package for working with electrophysiology data in Python, together with support for reading and writing a wide range of neurophysiology file formats (see the `list of supported formats <https://neo.readthedocs.io/en/stable/io.html?highlight=NWBIO#module-neo.io>`_).
 The goal of Neo is to improve interoperability between Python tools for analyzing, visualizing and generating electrophysiology data, by providing a common, shared